Using The Lua Script

 On while a receiver is connected will make that receiver only connect with the current Receiver ID.
 Setting it to

 Off will allow a connection with any bound receiver (including those using a Bind Phrase).
 Both sides of the connection must agree on their Model Match setting.
 For a detailed explanation of how this restricts connections see Model Match.
+The current Receiver ID is shown after the option value.

 TX Power is a folder, press ENTER to enter the TX Power settings and use RTN/EXIT to exit the folder.